Darnxd/Image-Encryption-Tool-using-Python/README.md

 A simple image encryption project using Python and the Pillow library.

+It allows users to:
-This tool lets you "encrypt" an image by modifying the RGB values of each pixel using a numeric key — and then decrypt it back by reversing the process.
+- Encrypt an image by shifting the RGB values of each pixel.
+- Decrypt the image back using the same numeric key.

+This tool **does not use any real cryptography** — it's more of a visual obfuscation method that helps understand how digital images work under the hood.